 I hope chapters will find this project useful for introducing newbies to basic embroidery.
 Note that there are a couple of ways to adapt this project, depending on the time you have to spend on it and the complexity you wish.
 As a bonus, there are instructions on how to make your own EGA pins for your pincushion.
 Enjoy!

-You can download the pattern for this project on our Stitch-a-long page, and while you are there check out some of the other goodies we have for you, including our Little Book of Embroidery Basics and other fun patterns.
+You can download the pattern for this project here, and while you are there check out some of the other goodies we have for you, including our Little Book of Embroidery Basics and other fun patterns.

 Visit our EGA Stitch-a-long group on Facebook to learn more and to start stitching with us!